Why to move user profile to another drive?

 Then, what’s the easiest way to change user folder location?

-How to move user profile to another drive in Windows 10/8/7 easily?
+How to move user profile to another drive in Windows 10 step by step?

 To move user profile to another drive, there are two efficient solutions I’m going to show you:

-Solution 1: migrate user profile to another drive via a powerful freeware
+Solution 1: move users folder to another drive via a powerful freeware

-With a file sync tool, you can migrate user profile to another drive effortlessly.
+With a file sync tool, you can change the location of user profile effortlessly.
 AOMEI Backupper Standard, the best free backup software, offers you file sync feature.
-You can choose to synchronize files to local folders or shared folders over network, NAS and cloud drives based on your own situation.
+It enables you to synchronize files between two folders, drives, or even two computers.
+You are also allowed to sync local folders to OneDrive, Google Drive, and NAS devices, etc.

 There are various folders under the user folder, such as Desktop, Downloads, Documents, Music, and Pictures.
 I’ll show you how to move (My) Documents to another drive in Windows 10 via AOMEI Backupper: